Chemical Eye Burns

 - The doctor may stain your eye with a dye called fluorescein to help determine the extent of damage.

 - If the burns are minor, you are usually sent home with antibiotic eyedrops and oral pain medications.
 Occasionally, you may be given dilating eyedrops to help with comfort, and your injured eye may be covered with an eye patch.

 - Any significant burn, especially an alkali or hydrofluoric acid burn, may require admission to the hospital.

 - For any minor injuries, an ophthalmologist should evaluate you within 24-48 hours of your injury.
 For any moderate to significant injury, an ophthalmologist should evaluate you before you leave the emergency room.

 - Your tetanus immunization status may be determined and updated.

 Medications After You Go Home

-Topical steroids are used to reduce inflammation and to facilitate healing early in the recovery period after a chemical injury.
+- Topical steroids may be used to reduce inflammation and to facilitate healing early in the recovery period after a serious chemical injury.
 These medications should be used judiciously under the guidance of an ophthalmologist, because they can cause long-term complications, such as infections and glaucoma.

 - Other medications used to support corneal repair include topical citrate and ascorbate drops, oral antibiotics (for example, tetracycline, doxycycline), and oral vitamin C.